 Besides the requisite batch of “liquid gold,” rendering duck fat at home will yield a tasty bonus: fritons.
-Fritons, also called grattons, are basically duck cracklings.
+Fritons, also called grattons, are duck cracklings.
 The freshly crisped morsels are a highly addictive snack, lightly salted, eaten out of a bowl and lovingly referred to as “Gascon popcorn.”

 Fritons are also often made into a terrine or a potted spread, much like rillettes.
-For this simple preparation, a small amount of seasoning is added, such as garlic, and sometimes piment d’espelette, along with some rendered fat, then the mixture is ground before preserving.
+For this simple preparation, a small amount of seasoning is added, such as garlic, and sometimes piment d’Espelette, along with some rendered fat, and then the mixture is ground before preserving.
 These fritons are eaten at room temperature with baguette or toast points.

-Either preparation can be enjoyed anytime of day but fritons are traditionally eaten as a snack during l’heure de l’apéro, whiling away the time before dinner with an aperitif, some little bites and good conversation.
+Either preparation can be enjoyed any time of day but fritons are traditionally eaten as a snack during l’heure de l’apéro, whiling away the time before dinner with an aperitif, some little bites, and good conversation.

 Now, back to the fat!